yymao/phys7730/_sources/policies.md

 ## In-class Participation and Discussion

+*(Updated Jan 10th)*

-Your participation in the discussion and lecture will constitute a significant part (40%) of your final grade.
-For each meeting, your participation will be graded on a 5-point scale with the following rubrics:
+The participation in the discussion and lecture will constitute a significant part (40%) of your final grade.
+For each meeting, your participation will be graded on a 3-point scale with the following rubrics:

-- 2 points for timely and full attendance (less than 2 points will be given for partial attendance)
+- 1 point for timely and full attendance (fractional points may be given for partial attendance)
-- 2 points for fully engaging in the discussion / class activities (less than 2 points will be given for partial engagement)
+- 1 point for fully engaging in the discussion / class activities (fractional points may be given for partial engagement)
 - 1 point for the quality of engagement (see below for details)

-Under this rubrics, if you show up in class (for the full period) and is fully engaged, you will get a minimum of 4 points, and up to 5 points, for each class.
+Under these rubrics, if you show up in class (for the full period) and are fully engaged, you will get a minimum of 2 points, and up to 3 points, for each class.

-Your score for each meeting will be weighted equally.
-The lowest 4 scores will be dropped.
+The semester will be divided into 4 “grading periods”, with each grading period contributes 10% of the of your final grade.
+Excluding mock midterm and final presentations, each grading period will have 5 meetings (except for the first grading period, which has 6).
+You can earn a maximum of 10 points in each grading period.
+Here are the list of grading periods and their meeting dates:

+- Period 1: Jan 10, 17, 22, 24, 29, 31 (6 meetings)
+- Period 2: Feb 5, 7, 12, 14, 26 (5 meetings)
+- Period 3: Mar 11, 13, 18, 25, 27 (5 meetings)
+- Period 4: Apr 1, 3, 8, 10, 22 (5 meetings)

+For example, consider a grading period that has 5 meetings.
+If you showed up and fully engaged in all 5 meetings, but did not get any quality of engagement points at all, you would still earn the full 10 points (2\*5) for that grading period.
+If instead you got 2.5 points for 4 of the 5 meetings but missed the last meeting, you would still earn the full 10 points (2.5\*4) for that grading period.

+Under this scheme, no meetings will be “dropped”.
+You will just collect points until you reach 10 points in each grading period.

 ### Quality of Engagement